endlessparadigm/Predicting-Work-Efficiency/README.md

 # The Outcome

 For those that utilize Agile, this story may have sounded more and more familiar.
 It's humorous to me today (even with the project having been Agile or Kanban inspired already).
 The original intent still feels to me a little like creating an early Jira/Confluence dashboard (or at least the inspiration behind the movement) - prior to knowing what Agile even was.
-As I have become a more experienced analyst and developer, I plan to keep the inexperience and ingenuity and somehow apply it in a more professional and experienced fashion.
+As I become a yet more experienced analyst and developer, I plan to keep the inexperience and ingenuity and somehow apply it in a more educated and experienced fashion.

 Thanks for reading.